gerardog/gsudo/README.md

 [![GitHub Downloads](https://img.shields.io/github/downloads/gerardog/gsudo/total?label=GitHub%20Downloads)](https://github.com/gerardog/gsudo/releases/latest)

 **gsudo** is a `sudo` equivalent for Windows, with a similar user-experience as the original Unix/Linux sudo.
-Allows you to run a command with elevated permissions, or to elevate the current shell, in the current console window or a new one.
 Allows you to run a command (or re-launch your current shell) with elevated permissions, in the current console window or a new one.

 Just [prepend `gsudo`](#usage) (or the `sudo` alias) to your command and it will run elevated.
 For PowerShell use this [syntax](#usage-from-powershell--powershell-core): `gsudo { ScriptBlock }`